Tualatai County: Fa'asuaga from 1900 to Present

 Sātele Itulā, brother of Satele Uga (the previous titleholder who held the office jointly with Satele Pili prior to 1900).
 Satele Itula was one of the signatories to the 1900 Tutuila Deed of Cession.
 When Manu’a suffered severe damage from a hurricane in 1915, Satele led efforts to relocate more than half of that district’s population to Tutuila while relief efforts took place there.
 In 1920, he and Mauga Moimoi were two of the early leaders of the Mau Movement in American Samoa.
 Governor Terhune terminated them both from their District Governor posts due to doubts of their loyalty to his administration.
 They were later reinstated.
 Satele had pushed for the establishment of a civilian government versus a naval governor.
 Died in 1926.

 Sātele Mosooi, son of Satele Uga.
 Succeeded to the title in 1926.

 Sātele Teutusi, son of Satele Uga, half-brother to Satele Mosooi.
 Succeeded to the title in 1937.

 Sātele Faumuinā Solomona, son of Satele Pili.
 Succeeded to the title in 1948, after resigning from the Faumuina title of Sa’ole.
 He was the only person in the history of the territory to have held two paramount chief titles.
 As Satele, he became the second and last chairman of the Atoa o Ali’i (1951–52), after Le’iato Tunu.
 The upper house was later replaced by the Senate in the Third Legislature.

 Sātele Mosegi (1925–1976), son of Satele Teutusi.
 Succeeded to the title in 1958.
 He was one of the Tualatai delegates to the 1960 and 1966 Am.
 Samoa Constitutional Conventions.
 In 1966, he presided over the Western District meeting that split the traditional Lealataua County into today’s Fofo and Alataua districts.
 He served in various government posts to include the Dept. of Public Works, Office of Attorney General and the Police Force as well as Senator and District Governor.

+Sātele Fili Liufau, descendant of Satele Talafalemalama.
+Succeeded to the title in 1980.
+This Satele was shot and killed by Viliamu Satele (descendant of Satele Teutusi), along with one other man at a guesthouse in Vailoatai.
+Died in 1980.

 Sātele Uoka Momosea (1912–1995), descendant of Satele Pili.
-Senator, Tualatai County, 1989–95.
+Succeeded to the title in 1985.
+Served as Senator, Tualatai County, 1989–96.
 Died while in office.

 Sātele Galu Teutusi (1942–2022), son of Satele Teutusi.
 Succeeded to the title in 2008.
 Served as Western District Governor (2008-2012), Secretary of Samoan Affairs (2013-2015), Senator, Tualatai County(2017-2022).
 Served as the Vice Chair for the 2010 Am.
 Samoa Constitutional Convention.
 Died while in office.